• START A FREE TRIAL

 Not everything that is reported is then investigated, but if someone was seriously injured or killed, they will want to visit you.
-Certain dangerous occurrences will also get the state regulators attention.
-Keep in mind that depending on how serious the incident is, you may receive a visit from a team rather than just one investigator.
+Certain dangerous occurrences will also get the state regulators' attention.

 The purpose of a workplace health and safety investigation is to help establish how something has occurred.
-This information is then used for a range of purposes, such as identifying what has happened, what can we learn from this and what could be implemented to prevent this situation occurring again.
-The investigation findings also assist with gathering any evidence to issue notices and/or bring a prosecution.
+This information is used for various purposes, including identifying what happened, learning from it, and determining what can be done to prevent it from happening again.

 What will the inspector want to see?